Stop Swaddling Your Baby? Answering the Controversial Question

 With all of this conflicting information, what’s a responsible parent to do?

-It’s important to remember that these new recommendations are targeted at childcare facilities, such as daycares, and that as a parent; you need to consider the facts and make a decision based on your baby’s needs and temperament.
+Remember that these new recommendations are targeted at childcare facilities, such as daycares.
+As a parent you need to consider the facts and make a decision based on your baby’s needs and temperament.

 It’s also important that you use proper swaddle technique.
-New research suggests that instead of pinning the baby’s arms at his sides (as was traditional), that allowing baby’s hands near his face is not only safer, but will assist him with self-soothing.
+New research recommends against pinning the baby’s arms at his sides.
+Allow baby’s hands near his face instead.
+It’s safer, and will assist him with self-soothing.
 Putting your baby’s hands up may also help if your baby happens to flip himself over in the night.

 Do Not Swaddle Too Tightly